Product Performance Metrics and KPIs All Startups Should Track

 Engagement lets you discover more about user behavior and how interested the users are in your product.
 There are various product metrics that can answer this question depending on your industry, as many indicators can serve as signs of customer engagement.

 For instance, you may observe interactions such as how much time a user spends on a page (i.e., session duration), how many users bounced (that is, visited just one page and left), or anything along those lines.
+A customer engagement platform that provides tools for communication, support, and engagement could be helpful if a business wants to improve customer experiences.

 How can you calculate engagement metrics?